dockercask/dockercask/README.md

 ### chrome

-Chrome and Chromium do not run without `--no-sandbox` and are very unstable with both intel and nvidia cards.
+Chrome and Chromium do not run without `--no-sandbox` to disable Chrome's sandbox.
+There is also an issue with unix domain sockets that breaks Chrome's IPC.
+This is fixed by using `--ipc=host` which will give the docker container access to the hosts IPC.
+This same issue is also present in Firefox's multi process system that is in beta now which uses the IPC code from Chromium.
+Using `--ipc=host` to disable the containers IPC namespace will make the host more vulnerable.
+The current version of Firefox can be run with an IPC namespace.

 ### lastpass